 Applications are welcome from scholars in any field of law or criminology.
-Preference will be given to applicants whose research is related to the research agenda of the members of the School.
-Visiting Fellows will be given workspace and related facilities in the School of Law.
+Preference will be given to applicants whose research is related to the research agenda of the members of the School and whose visit will lead to establishing lasting collaborative relationships that produce outcomes that are mutually beneficial to our staff and the visiting scholar.
+Visiting Fellows will be given work space and related facilities in the School of Law.

 There is no financial support available, but the School is willing to assist in applications to other funding bodies to cover costs of travel and accommodation.

 Visiting Fellows would be expected to present a paper based on their research during their time at the School.